Level dynamics and avoided level crossings in driven disordered quantum dots: Level dynamics

+In the strongly localized regime, the velocity statistics becomes the same as those of the Hamiltonian's matrix elements with variance scaling as $\sim W^2$, as the sum \eqref{VelDef} results in just one term, where the eigenstates are localized with exponential accuracy.

+Turning to the potential model, ~\eqref{eq:pot}, according to the previous subsection, with the modified $\xi_V(W,E,V_0)$ localization lengths, the same threshold of the absolute value deviation from Gaussian is reached around the values $L/\xi_V\approx 0.41,\,0.29,\,0.19$ for the GOE, GUE and GSE classes, respectively.
+Note that due to the different protocols the thresholds are slightly smaller than in the on-site model.
+In contrast to the RMT and on-site results, the mean of the velocity can also take finite values growing linearly with $\lambda V_0/L^2$ with the observed prefactor of $0.6$.
+Similarly, other statistical properties also acquire additional subleading $\sim\lambda V_0/L^2$ correction terms, however, for $\lambda<1$ their effects are negligible compared to the $\lambda=0$ point.
+Considering next the statistical behavior in the weakly and strongly localized limits first the velocity is expressed similarly to Eq.~\eqref{VelDef}:

-only $\lvert\varphi_{n,\lambda}(\mathbf r)\rvert^2$ is of statistical nature which, however, does not depend on the on-site variances in the RMT regime.
+where only $\lvert\varphi_{n,\lambda}(\mathbf r)\rvert^2$ is of statistical nature which, however, does not depend on the on-site variances in the RMT regime, implying no disorder dependence of the variance.
 Investigating further Eq.~\eqref{eq:VelPot}, one can deduce that its variance does not depend on the system size up to leading order either.
-The variance of the velocity can be expressed as
+In its expression,